Positionality and Ancestry

 The Researcher as the Instrument

 In this Scholarly Personal Narrative, I occupy the dual role of researcher and research subject.
-My positionality is shaped by my status as a sixty-year-old white settler woman, a mother, and a scholar-practitioner who spent eighteen years within the “precariat” of the Canadian academy.
+My position in this story is shaped by my status as a 60-year-old white settler woman, a mother, and a scholar-practitioner who spent 19 years in the “precariat” of the Canadian academy.
 I acknowledge that my vantage point is situated on the traditional and unceded territory of the Secwépemc peoples in Kamloops and the ancestral lands of the Cochimí in Loreto.
-My reflections are filtered through the “literary version of myself,” Amy Tucker, a device used to maintain the critical distance necessary to analyse systemic trauma while honouring the raw immediacy of lived experience.
+My reflections are filtered through the “literary version of myself,” Amy Tucker, a device that maintains the critical distance necessary to analyze systemic trauma while honouring the raw immediacy of lived experience.

-For nearly two decades, my professional identity was defined by the “sessional” contract, a state of permanent temporariness.
-This project is rooted in the belief that the body of the precarious worker is a site of knowledge.
-I reject the institutional gaslighting that suggests burnout is a personal failing; instead, I position my physical depletion (insomnia, chronic pain, and depression) as somatic evidence of institutional violence.
-My authority to speak on these subjects is drawn precisely from my exhaustion, and from having lived it.
+For nearly two decades, my professional identity was defined by the “sessional” contract, a state of permanent temporality.
+This project is rooted in the belief that the precarious worker’s body is a site of knowledge.
+I reject the institutional gaslighting that suggests burnout is a personal failing; instead, I position my physical depletion (insomnia, chronic pain, and depression) as body-based evidence of institutional violence.
+My authority to speak on these subjects is drawn precisely from my exhaustion and from having lived it.

 Relational Accountability and Ethical Restraint

-Guided by Wilson’s (2008) framework of relational accountability, a methodology I have refined in my doctoral research, I recognise that my story is inextricably linked to the lives of my sisters, Rosalie and Mila, and my children.
-My positionality as the “oldest sister” and “mother-caregiver” grants me a specific, power-laden perspective.
+Guided by Wilson’s (2008) framework of relational accountability, a methodology I have refined in my own research, I recognize that my story is inextricably linked to the lives of my sisters and my children.
+My position in this story as the “oldest sister” and “mother-caregiver” grants me a specific, power-laden perspective.
 I practise ethical restraint by using pseudonyms and omitting “crisis data” that belongs to them alone.
 I am far from a neutral observer of my family’s struggles with mental health and addiction; I am a participant-observer bound by love and a human right to care.

 The Third Shore: A Decolonial Objective

-My positionality is defined by a transition from “vocational hope” to intentional alonetude.
-My departure from the university was an unpaid sabbatical, chosen on my own terms, an act of epistemic justice and a deliberate reclamation of agency from a system that views contract labour as a disposable resource.
+My position in this story is defined by a transition from “vocational hope” to intentional alonetude.
+My departure from the university was an unpaid sabbatical, chosen on my own terms, an act of knowledge-based justice and a deliberate reclamation of agency from a system that views contract labour as a disposable resource.
 This narrative is my Third Shore, the space where the scholarly lens and the healing spirit converge to witness the truth of surviving the modern academic machine.

 Ancestry: A Heritage of Displacement and Resilience